sevenc-nanashi/voicevox_e2k/train/README.md

 # English to Katakana Dictionary

-It's an extraction of the Wikitionary's Japanese dictionary and a cleaning of `JMdict / EDICT` to create a dictionary of English words and their Katakana representation.
+It's an extraction of the Wikitionary's Japanese dictionary and `JMdict / EDICT` to create a dictionary of English words and their Katakana representation.

+We also provide a GRU model to convert English to Katakana without a dictionary.

 ```json
 {"word": "word", "katakana": "ワード"}